laredoza/.NetScaffolder/README.md

 - Extendable Custom sources

 This imported data will then be saved in a xml file (.mdl).
 All generation will then be based on this file.
+This project file will contain a domain / domains.
+A domain will contain several tables ( These are imported from the data sources).
+These tables are used to generate the different layers. i.e) Security Domain with a user table and a role table, etc.

+T4 templates will be used to generate the different layers.
+Packages consist of several templates.
+A domain will be set to use a package to generate all it's layers.

 #Generated Project Types:#